New announcement. Learn more

 Osteopaths are government regulated and registered with the Osteopathic Council of New Zealand and must partake in ongoing professional education each year.
 We are also ACC treatment providers.

-If there is nothing particularly troublesome going on for your baby then we recommend two weeks after the birth is a good time to have made an appointment as that gives you time to feel settled at home and also figure out how to get out of the house and travel with a new baby.
+If there is nothing particularly troublesome going on for your baby then we recommend two weeks after the birth is a good time to have an appointment as that gives you time to feel settled at home and also figure out how to get out of the house and travel with a new baby.

 What does the assessment and treatment look like?